-Notes: DRI = Direct Reduced Iron; Fossil w/ CCS = fossil fuels with carbon capture and storage; Fossil w/ CCU = fossil fuels with carbon capture and use; Fossil w/o CCUS = fossil fuels without carbon capture, utilisation and storage; NZE = Net Zero Emissions by 2050 Scenario.
+As a result, industrial hydrogen production was responsible for 680 Mt of CO_2 emissions in 2022, up 2% from 2021.12 fuels with carbon capture and use; Fossil w/oCCUS = fossil fuels with carbon capture, utilisation and storage; NZE = Net Zero Emissions by 2050 Scenario.
 Ammonia and methanol exclude fuel applications.
 'Other' includes dedicated hydrogen production for high-temperature heat applications.
 Sources: IEA analysis based on data from International Fertilizer Association, World Steel Association and Wood Mackenzie.